Our Treaty, Our founding document

 — Shane Jones.

 If New Zealand becomes a republic, responsibility for the Treaty will be transferred from the New Zealand Crown to New Zealand’s new head of state.
-As show above, this is the default legal position.
+As shown above, this is the default legal position.
 New Zealand Republic’s policy is that we will enshrine this in the law.
 Keith Locke’s Head of State (Referenda) Bill had a simple clause that would protect the Treaty of Waitangi.
 More on this below.

 The legal reality is that the Treaty itself is part of New Zealand law because of the Treaty of Waitangi Act 1975.
 This Act came about because of a ruling by the Privy Council in 1941.
-The case held that in order for the Treaty to have validity in New Zealand law, it would have to be adopted into the statute books.
-Since that case, many campaigned for an Act of Parliament, but it wasn’t until the third Labour Government passed the Treaty of Wantaign Act in 1975 that this occurred, as a schedule to the Act.
+The court held that in order for the Treaty to have validity in New Zealand law, it would have to be adopted into the statute books.
+Since that case, many campaigned for an Act of Parliament to do so, but it wasn’t until the third Labour Government passed the Treaty of Wantangi Act in 1975 that this occurred.
+The Treaty of Waitangi is a schedule to the Act.

 We believe there are a number of benefits to the Treaty relationship from becoming a republic.
 A New Zealand head of state would have increased mana to act as an independent arbiter in the relationship between Government and Māori.

 New Zealand Republic campaigns for a New Zealand head of state.
-Part of that is ensuring that the legislation (or Constitution, if that’s the proces we follow to become a republic) has a specific clause protecting Te Tiriti o Waitangi - The Treaty of Waitangi.
+Part of that is ensuring that the legislation (or a Constitution, if that’s the proces we follow to become a republic) has a specific clause protecting Te Tiriti o Waitangi - The Treaty of Waitangi.
 The Constitution proposed by Sir Geoffrey Palmer and Dr Andrew Butler has the following clause:

 On Commencement of this Constitution, all rights, duties and obligations of the Crown in right of New Zealand under the Treaty and under Treaty settlement agreements and related statutes vest in and are assumed by the State.